 Currently, a first small-scale test was conducted in June in the Saudi Arabian desert.
 Setup spawned 1.519 WH of electricity and about 2 liters of water.
 The water obtained made it possible to irrigate 60 spinach seeds planted in a plastic box, 57 of which sprouted and grew successfully.

-If large-scale experimentation proves successful, this system could completely revolutionize the world of desert agriculture.
+If large-scale experimentation proves successful, this system could completely revolutionize the world of agriculture in the desert.
 Lack of water and electricity may no longer be a problem, benefiting everyone.